soup6020/nix-configuration/README.md

 Welcome to my Nix configuration!
 It is in some ways pretty ugly, but it works.
 I am specifically avoiding use of home-manager.

-I use hjem to install dotfiles on my live-iso output, and I use nvf to manage my NeoVim configuration.
+I use hjem to install dotfiles on my live-iso output (this may expand to real systems someday), and I use nvf to manage my NeoVim configuration.
 Big thanks to NotAShelf for maintaining both of these projects.

 Here's a handy guide: